Master of Fine Arts

 To apply for a research degree, you will submit a formal application online, and will be required to upload some or all of the following documents electronically with your application:

-(i) a certified academic transcript or transcripts for your previous study, if they were not completed at The University of Sydney;
+(i) academic transcript or transcripts for your previous study, if they were not completed at The University of Sydney;

 (ii) a CV, providing a summary of your work experience and other relevant activities;